ClouDesire/docusaurus/docs/syndication.md

   [staging-marketplace](onboarding.md#demo-marketplace-for-tests) and after everything looks fine, move to the production marketplace.

+> Are you using Java/Spring boot in your tech stack?
+We do and we released a
+> template for new project implementing the [syndication api](https://github.com/ClouDesire/syndication-api)

 ### Prime approach to the provisioning workflow

 A simple example follows, explaining the workflow of a new tenant order and